Boundedness of hyperbolic varieties: Introduction

 The study of non-Archimedean hyperbolicity was initiated in the thesis of W.~Cherry \cite{Cherry, CherryKoba} where he proved, amongst other things, a non-Archimedean analogue of the Bloch and Ochiai theorem.
 He also defined a variant of the Kobayashi pseudo-metric for Berkovich analytic spaces, and stated several conjectures, which have guided this area.
 We discuss the comparison of our non-Archimedean Kobayashi pseudo-metric and Cherry's pseudo-metric in \autoref{rem:compareCherry}.

 Recently, Javanpeykar--Vezzani \cite{JVez} revisited Cherry's work and offered a definition of $K$-analytically Brody hyperbolic.
 In this work, the authors prove several properties of $K$-analytically Brody hyperbolic $K$-analytic spaces and discuss how hyperbolicity of the generic fiber can be inherited from the special fiber and vice versa (\textit{loc.~cit.~}Theorem 1.3).
-Work of the author and Rosso \cite{MorrowNonArchGGLV, MorrowRosso:Special} defined the notion of a pseudo-$K$-analytically Brody hyperbolic and proved a non-Archimedean of a result of Noguchi \cite{Nogu}, which extended work of Bloch \cite{Bloch26} and Ochiai \cite{Ochiai77} to the semi-abelian setting; we note that the study of analytic morphisms from $\mG_{m,K}^{\an}$ into a semi-abelian variety was already discussed in \cite{AnCherryWang}.
+Work of the author and Rosso \cite{MorrowNonArchGGLV, MorrowRosso:Special} defined the notion of a pseudo-$K$-analytically Brody hyperbolic and proved a non-Archimedean analogue of a result of Noguchi \cite{Nogu}, which extended work of Bloch \cite{Bloch26} and Ochiai \cite{Ochiai77} to the semi-abelian setting; we note that the study of analytic morphisms from $\mG_{m,K}^{\an}$ into a semi-abelian variety was already discussed in \cite{AnCherryWang}.

-In \cite{Vazquez_HyperbolicityNotions, Vazquez_NormalFamily}, Rodr\'iguez V\'azquez proved a non-Archimedean version of Montel's theorem and showed that hyperbolicity of a curve is equivalent to the normalcy of the family of analytic morphisms from a basic tube of dimension 1 into the curve.
-This latter result motivated our approach to proving \autoref{xthm:HyperbolicImpliesLeaIntro}, and in general, the work of Rodr\'iguez V\'azquez inspired many of the constructions and ideas of this work.
+In \cite{Vazquez_HyperbolicityNotions, Vazquez_NormalFamily}, Rodr\'iguez V\'azquez proved a non-Archimedean version of Montel's theorem and showed that hyperbolicity of a curve (i.e., genus of the curve is $\geq 2$) is equivalent to the normalcy of the family of analytic morphisms from a basic tube (\autoref{defn:basictube}) of dimension 1 into the curve when the residue field is a countable, algebraically closed field of characteristic zero.
+In the non-Arichmedean setting, normalcy of a family of analytic morphisms is different from normalcy of a family of holomorphic morphisms in the complex analytic setting (see \cite[p.~1679]{Vazquez_NormalFamily} for definition).
+It would be interesting to investigate the relationship between normality and hyperbolicity further.